sleeping when you have a cold

 5. Conclusion

-Cold symptoms such as a runny nose, cough or fever disrupt sleep, reduce the quality of sleep and prevent the formation of a strong immune system.
+• Cold symptoms such as a runny nose, cough or fever disrupt sleep, reduce the quality of sleep and prevent the development of a strong immune system.

-An appropriate room climate (16-18 degrees Celsius, 40%-60% humidity), sufficient relaxation, an adapted sleeping position with your head raised or a hot shower alleviate insomniac complaints and help you to have a peaceful, restful sleep.
+• An appropriate room climate (16-18 degrees Celsius, 40%-60% humidity), sufficient relaxation, an adapted sleeping position with the head elevated or a hot shower alleviate sleep-disturbing symptoms and help you achieve a peaceful, restful sleep.

-Exercise, daylight, fresh air and a diet rich in vitamins make it easier to sleep and support the body in the fight against pathogens.
+• Exercise, daylight, fresh air and a diet rich in vitamins make sleep easier and support the body in the fight against pathogens.